Tavirutyutyu/PasswordManager/README.md

 security file is created, with a new masterpass and a new key for encryption and decryption.
 CAUTION!
 If you change the security file you cant use previously saved passwords because the encryption key has been changed.

-This master pass changing feature will be changed in the future.